-Subsidiaries are the enterprises controlled by the Company.

-The investor controls an investee when it is exposed, or has rights, to variable returns from its involvement with the investee and has the ability to affect those returns through its power over the investee.
+Subsidiaries are the enterprises controlled by the Group.
+The Group controls an enterprise when it is exposed, or has rights, to variable returns from its involvement with the enterprise and there is a link between power and profitability in place.